garyk295/madridapiclab2/index.md

       <img src="/madridapiclab2/images/2-9-2.png" width="450">

 ### 2.10 Retrieving the authorization code

+In this step you will be retrieving the authorization code.
+The authorization code is the intermediately token given to the users client after they have authenticated with the authentication and authorization server (AAS) of the financial institution and approved the payment.
+It is an indication that the customer is happy to grant the third party provider access to make the payment on their behalf.

+Here you are assuming the role of the customer who is signing into the AAS of the financial institution and giving your permission to the third party provider.

 1. On the left hand side, click on the payment authorization API to expand the operations
 2. Click on the GET /oauth2/authorize operation and you will see a URL in a section named ‘Try this operation’.
 Take note of this URL, it will look something like